cms-ttH/CommonClassifier/README.md

 ~~~

 An example tree can be found here: https://github.com/cms-ttH/CommonClassifier/blob/master/interface/intree.h, it's suggested to use this class in order to reduce errors from re-implementing this TTree.

+TODO: describe how the CommonClassifier input ntuple will be distributed so that it will be accessible via crab.

 ## CommonClassifier output ntuple